- Open To Public

 Ellen Chesler is currently a senior fellow at the Roosevelt Institute.
 From 2007-2010, she was Distinguished Lecturer at Roosevelt House, the public policy institute of Hunter College of the City University of New York, and for the decade prior, served as a senior fellow and program director at the Open Society Institute.
 She is co-editor of Women and Girls Rising: Progress and Resistance around the World, co-editor of Where Human Rights Begin: Health, Sexuality and Women in the New Millennium, and author of the critically celebrated Woman of Valor: Margaret Sanger and the Birth Control Movement in America, a finalist for PEN’s 1993 Martha Albrand award in nonfiction.
 She is a member and former chair of the Advisory Committee of the Women’s Rights Division of Human Rights Watch, a former board member of the Planned Parenthood Federation of America, and former chair of the board of the International Women’s Health Coalition.
 She served as a U.S. public delegate to the 2009, 2010, and 2015 meetings of the United Nations Commission on the Status of Women.

-Beth English is a research associate and Director of the Project on Women in the Global Community at the Liechtenstein Institute on Self-Determination at Princeton University’s Woodrow Wilson School of Public and International Affairs.
+Beth English is a research associate and Director of the Project on Gender in the Global Community at the Liechtenstein Institute on Self-Determination at Princeton University’s Woodrow Wilson School of Public and International Affairs.
 Her research and teaching focus on historical and contemporary labor and working class issues, gender, deindustrialization, and the U.S. and global Souths.
 She is the author of A Common Thread: Labor Politics and Capital Mobility in the Textile Industry, and her recent articles include, “Global Women’s Work: Historical Perspectives on the Textile and Garment Industries” (Journal of International Affairs).
 Her research has been funded by the National Endowment for the Humanities.

 Mary E. Frederickson is currently a visiting professor at Emory University, where she has appointments in the Rollins School of Public Health and the Emory Center for Digital Scholarship, and is Professor of History Emeritus at Miami University, Oxford, Ohio, where she taught from 1988-2015.
 Her research and teaching focus on gender, race, labor studies, and the social impact of disease.
 She was a visiting scholar at the Woodrow Wilson Center in Washington, DC, in 2010, and the following year she published Looking South: Race, Gender, and the Transformation of Labor.
 Her many published articles include works on labor and cultural history, new trajectories in women’s history, and the relationship between historical consciousness and activism.
 Her research has been funded by the National Council for Research on Women, Fulbright-Hays, the American Association for State and Local History and the National Endowment for the Humanities.